 Smart LED bulbs are an easy entry into the world of smart home devices, and at just $50 for the hub and two bulbs, Sengled's kit is helping lower the barrier to entry.
 Priced at $30 less than competing starter kits from Philips and IKEA, the Sengled Element Classic Starter Kit's bulbs and app are simple to use and work with Amazon's Alexa voice assistant (among other things).

-While this kit is missing some features found with Philips's app, it's a good option for those who are looking to save some money.
+While this kit is missing some features found with Philips's app, it's a good option for those who are looking to save some money on smart lights.

 Editor's Note (10/12): This review was updated to reflect the fact that Sengled lights now work with Google Home.